rddspatial/Insurance-Claim-Orchestrator-using-IBM-Watsonx-Orchestrate/README.md

-# Insurance-Claim-Orchestrator-using-IBM-Watsonx-Orchestrator-IBM-Watsonx.ai-and-Phoenix-Vela
+# Insurance-Claim-Orchestrator-using-IBM-Watsonx-Orchestrator-IBM-Watsonx.ai-and-On-Prem-Vela

-This project demonstrates how to create an LLM pipeline calling IBM Watsonx.ai LLMs hosted on Phoenix Vela (on-prem) and cretae a FastAPI server, which can be deployed on IBM Code Engine or any container execution engine or a VM.
+This project demonstrates how to create an LLM pipeline calling IBM Watsonx.ai LLMs hosted on on-prem and cretae a FastAPI server, which can be deployed on IBM Code Engine or any container execution engine or a VM.
 Then an OpenAPI spec can be created which can be used to create the skill/skill flow in Watsonx Orchestrate to perform certains tasks, such as, in this case, processing claims and retrieving named entities, creating summary and recommedning next actions.

 # Overview of Watsonx Orchestrate, Watsonx.ai, and Vela: